mjhillyer/Watchtower-Deploy/deployments/docker_compose/README.md

 A local Docker container running PostgreSQL will automatically be added when the `configuration.json` file's `DATABASE_CONNECTION_STRING` is set to `""`.

-The local database running in Docker container is persisted between deploys in a Docker Volume called `watchtower-f_postgres-data` to preserve data.
+The local database running in Docker container is persisted between deploys in a Docker Volume called `watchtower-flow_postgres-data` to preserve data.

 The Docker container running the default PostgreSQL is Alpine Linux.
 The PostgreSQL configuration files located in the `/postgres-data` directory (e.g., `/postgres-data/postgresql.conf`).